Laryngitis

 • A persistent change of voice

 Volume may be decreased; some patients have aphonia (no sound production).
-Hoarseness, a sensation of tickling, rawness, and a constant urge to clear the throat may occur.
+Dysphonia, a sensation of tickling, rawness, and a constant urge to clear the throat may occur.
 Symptoms vary with the severity of the inflammation.

 Diagnosis of Laryngitis